jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1a.md

-+++
+---
+title: "What is the Political Economy?"
+heading: "Chapter 1a Simplified"
-title=  "What is the Political Economy?" heading=  "Chapter 1a of Book 4 " date=  2020-03-31 author=  "Adam Smith" image=  "/covers/wn.jpg" description=  "Political economy, as a science of a legislator proposes to enrich both the people and the sovereign" linkb=  "/research/smith/wealth-of-nations/book-3" linkbtext=  "Book 3" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-1b" linkftext=  "Chapter 1b" icon=  "/icons/smith.png"
+description: "Political economy, as a science of a legislator proposes to enrich both the people and the sovereign"
-+++
+image: /covers/wn.jpg
+date: 2020-03-31
+author: Adam Smith
+icons: /icons/smith.png
+---

 ## Introduction

-{{< s v="1" >}} Political economy, as a science of a legislator, proposes=
+{{< s v="1" >}} Political economy, as a science of a legislator, proposes:
 - To provide a plentiful revenue or subsistence for the people by enabling them to provide it for themselves
 - To supply the state with a revenue for the public services